Loaisiga leaves bases loaded in 7th, Yanks beat Red Sox 5-3

 COMING BACK FROM COVID

-The Yankees activated catcher Gary Sánchez and Montgomery from the COVID-19 injured list, one day after doing the same with ace Gerrit Cole.
-First baseman Anthony Rizzo and reliever Clay Holmes remain out after positive virus tests, although Rizzo could return as soon as Wednesday.
+Yankees first baseman Anthony Rizzo and reliever Clay Holmes remain out after positive virus tests.
+Rizzo could return as soon as Wednesday.

 The Red Sox got first base coach Tom Goodwin back after he was a close contact to bench coach Will Venable, who tested positive while the team was in Toronto.
 Both were forced to quarantine in Canada.
 Venable hoped to rejoin the team as soon as Tuesday night.
-Left-handed reliever Josh Taylor was also activated two days after being added to the COVID-19 IL.
+Taylor was also activated two days after being added to the COVID-19 IL.

 TRAINER’S ROOM